KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 –Rebecca Crouch (farm’s owner and witness)

-It was a morning like many others on the Crouch’s Kentucky Farm.
-The year was 1876, the season late winter.
-A sunny, clear blue sky promised to chase away remnants of ice from last night’s dip into the higher twenties.
-Allen Crouch, a farmer in his sixties, was leaving with his thirty-four-year-old son, William, for a trip to the newly established town of Frenchburg.
-William visited his parents and brought his twelve-year-old son, Allen, named after his grandfather.
-He would leave the boy with his grandmother, Rebecca, until their return.
-Allen and William waved as they left the farm, and Rebecca, with her grandson, went out into the farmyard to begin daily chores.
+It was a morning like many others on the Crouchs’ Kentucky Farm.
+The year was 1876, the season was late winter.
+A sunny, clear blue sky promised to chase away remnants of ice from the last night’s dip into the higher twenties.
+Allen Crouch, a farmer in his sixties, had just left with his thirty-four-year-old son, William, for a trip to the newly established town of Frenchburg.
+William was visiting his parents and brought his twelve-year-old son, named Allen, after his grandfather.
+He left the boy with his grandmother, Rebecca, until their return.
+Rebecca and her grandson went out into the farmyard to begin their daily chores.
 And then the day turned into one unlike any other.
-(New York Herald, May 1876)
+(Herald, May 1876)

-About an hour before noon, Rebecca was building a fire beneath a vat she used for making soap.
-Allen was playing nearby when he suddenly exclaimed, “Hey grandma!
-It’s starting to snow.”
+About an hour before noon, Rebecca was building a fire beneath a cast-iron vat she used for making soap.
+Allen was playing nearby when he suddenly exclaimed, “Hey, Grandma!
+It’s starting to snow,” and just as he did,

-A lump of red, bloody, meat-like material hit the ground with an audible splat.
-Rebecca looked up at the cloudless sky and saw hundreds of particles like bloody spitballs flying through the air.
-They ranged in size from that of hail to strips several inches long and were descending over a football field-sized area.
-Rebecca grabbed her grandson’s hand, and the two tore off for the farmhouse.
+A lump of red, bloody, meat-like material hit the ground with an attention-getting splat.
+Rebecca looked up at the cloudless sky and saw hundreds of particles, looking like bloody spitballs, falling through the air.
+They ranged in size from hailstones to strips several inches long descending over a football field-sized area.
+Rebecca grabbed her grandson’s hand and ran for the farmhouse.

-A week later, during an interview with a reporter from the New York Herald, Rebecca confided that falling lumps of flesh shook her to her very core.
+A week later, during an interview with a reporter from the New York Herald, Rebecca confided that seeing lumps of falling flesh shook her to her very core.
 She believed something terrible had happened to her husband and son.
-To Rebecca, the bloody guts raining down on her were pieces of her loved ones that “somehow were finding their way home.”
-As extreme as this may seem, Rebecca’s gory imagery could be based on her witnessing past horrors.
-Only twelve years prior, on October 19, 1864, the Crouch’s farm – including adjacent farmlands – served as a field for combat during one of the last cavalry battles of the Civil War.
+To Rebecca, the bloody rain of guts was pieces of her loved ones that “somehow were finding a way to come home.”
+As extreme as that fear may seem, Rebecca’s gory imagery was grounded in the reality of having witnessed past horrors.
+Only twelve years prior, in July of 1883, the Crouch’s farm – including adjacent farmlands – served as the combat field for one of the Civil War’s bloody cavalry battles – the battle of Mud Lick.

-Once inside the farmhouse, Rebecca, her grandson, and a schoolmarm boarding with them, Miss Robinson, watched fearfully from a window.
-Robinson, a Bath County, public school teacher, stayed with the Crouch household during the school year.
+Once inside the farmhouse, Rebecca, her grandson, and a boarder, Miss Robinson, watched fearfully from a window.
+Robinson was a Bath County public school teacher who stayed at the Crouch farm during the school year.
 She described the meat shower as “falling in clumps and not evenly scattered like one sows oats.”
-Robinson left the house to get a better view of what was going on, but the carnal downpour had stopped when she got out the farmhouse door.
-Looking about, Robinson saw meat hanging from brier bushes, fence rails, and lying on the ground.
-She also saw, with great surprise, the farm’s hogs and chickens gobbling up the bits of flesh as fast as they could find them.
-And she added, “They sure seemed to like it very much.”
-Rebecca stayed inside, refusing to leave the house until Allen and William returned from town.
+Robinson stated that after collecting herself, she left the farmhouse to get a better view of what was going on.
+Unfortunately, the carnal downpour had stopped by the time she got out the door.
+Robinson looked about and saw meat hanging from brier bushes, fence rails, and lying on the ground.
+She also saw, with great surprise, the farm’s hogs and chickens gobbling up the bits of flesh as fast as they could find them, adding, “They sure seemed to like it very much.”
+Rebecca did not go back outside.
+She refused to leave the house until he husband and son returned from Frenchburg.

-Mr. Armitage, a resident of Frenchburg, told the reporter from the Louisville Courier-Journal that he touched the meat and “felt a shot in my arm that left it paralyzed for half an hour.”
-An emboldened few put small pieces in their mouths, chewing them to see if they could identify a flavor.
-The butcher shop owner from Mt.
-Sterling, identified by the Courier as Mr. Frisbe, tasted one of the alien droppings and declared, “I can not tell what kind of animal it came from, but it is animal meat without a doubt!”
+Mr. Armitage, a resident of Frenchburg, told the reporter from the Louisville Courier-Journal that when he touched the meat, he “felt a shot in my arm that left it paralyzed, hanging by my side for half an hour.”
+In contrast, a few of the emboldened put pieces in their mouths, chewing them to see if they could identify a flavor.
+The owner of the town of Mt.
+Sterling’s butcher shop, identified by the Courier as Mr. Frisbe, tasted one of the alien droppings and declared, “I can not tell what kind of animal it came from, but it is animal meat without a doubt!”

-Another neighbor, Mr. Eli Wills, took exploratory tasting of the unknown material to an extreme.
-Reportedly, he gathered up a hefty handful of meat, brought it to his home, and intended to cook and eat it.
-Wills’ family members, fearing the mystery flesh might be poisonous or cursed, tried to talk him out of doing it.
-Nevertheless, Wills dug in his heels and would not abandon fulfilling his gustatory dream.
-So, several family members physically restrained him while another ran off with the meat to throw it in a place where they confidently knew he would not go to retrieve it.
+Another neighbor, Mr. Eli Wills, took an exploratory taste of the unknown material to an extreme.
+He gathered a hefty handful of meat and brought it home, intending to cook and eat it.
+Wills’ family members, fearing that the mysterious flesh might be poisonous or, even worse, cursed, tried to talk him out of it.
+But no. Wills had dug in his heels and would not abandon his gustatory aspirations.
+So, several family members physically held him down while another ran off with the meat and threw it in a place where they confidently knew he would not go to retrieve it when released.
 (Stack County News 1876)

 Joe Jordan’s statement to the NY Herald

 I brought about two ounces to Mount Sterling and gave half to Capt.
 Bent.
-But Bent spit it out before he was able to taste it.
+But Bent spat it out before he could taste it.
 The specimen was a week old and had a strong offensive smell.
 (Herald 1876)

-Sometimes journalists may not deal well with the temptation to embellish stories to create an entertaining read.
-But one consistent fact about the mysterious happenings at Crouch’s farm is clear.
-All those first to visit the scene were unanimous – what they found scattered about the property was undeniably meat.
+Sometimes journalists may struggle with the temptation to embellish stories to make them more engaging.
+However, one consistent fact about the mysterious happenings at Crouch’s farm is clear.
+All of those who first visited the scene were unanimous: what was scattered about the property was undeniably meat.

-Samples of the earth-fallen carrion were collected at the farm to give to experts for analysis.
-Mr. Venarsdelle, who resides near Frenchburg, reportedly picked up fifteen or twenty samples.
-Allen Crouch saved a quantity as well.
-Some examples were allowed to dry, while others were placed in jars of alcohol or glycerin for their preservation.
-The efforts of conservation proved valuable in providing samples needed later by investigators.
+Samples of the earth-fallen, suspected carrion were collected at the farm to be given to experts for analysis.
+Mr. Venarsdelle, who resides near Frenchburg, reportedly collected 15 or 20 samples.
+Allen Crouch gathered up a quantity as well.
+To save them, some pieces were allowed to dry, while others were jarred in alcohol, vinegar, or glycerin for their preservation.
+What remained was eaten by hogs, chickens, and wild birds.
+(Formaldehyde was not used to preserve biological materials or cadavers until after 1890.)

 The first opinions to hit the presses

-Two months later, another opinion was published by Leopold Brandeis, a New York water treatment specialist, in the public health journal, The Sanitarian.
-Brandeis opened the article somewhat arrogantly by proclaiming, “The mystery of what happened on the Kentucky farm is now solved!”
-Brandeis states, “It is nothing more nor less than clumps of algae known as Nostoc, well known to the old alchemists,” and describes the slimy procaryote as “a low form of vegetable existence.”
+Two months later, a second opinion was published by Leopold Brandeis, a New York water treatment specialist, in the public health journal The Sanitarian.
+Brandeis, who received samples from Charles Thurber, editor of The Agriculturist, opened his response somewhat arrogantly by proclaiming, “The mystery of what happened on the Kentucky farm is now solved!”
+Brandeis states, “It is nothing more nor less than balls of algae known as Nostoc, well known to the old alchemists as ‘a low form of vegetable existence.”

-Brandie’s sent a copy of his article to the editor of Scientific American, where it was reprinted, exposing Brandies’ claims to a far greater readership In particular to gentlemen microscopists.
-(Brandies, June 1872)
+Brandie sent a copy of his article to the editor of Scientific American, where it was reprinted, distributing Brandeis’ claims to a far greater readership, particularly scientists and microscopists.
+(Brandeis, June 1872)

 Arthur Mead Edwards assumes the role of senior scientist.

-The physician and microscopist Arthur Mead Edwards was President of the Newark Scientific Association.
-The organization was open to professional and lay scientists and had weekly meetings to discuss current findings about the natural sciences.
-The Kentucky Meat Shower was one of the topics that caught the memberships’ attention.
-Particularly after Brandeis’ article in The Sanitarian was reprinted in Scientific American Supplement on July 1, 1876.
-Edwards knew Brandeis from microscopy club meetings and asked if he could share samples of the materials he based his opinions on if Edwards stopped by.
-Brandeis, to his credit, agreed to give all of the meat he had to Edwards.
-The sharing of collected evidence between researchers allows for the essential process of independently verifying results.
-It is a keystone step in meeting the rigor demanded by the scientific method.
+The physician and microscopist Arthur Mead Edwards was President of the Newark Scientific Association, an organization open to professional and lay scientists.
+The group held weekly meetings to discuss current advances in the natural sciences.
+The Kentucky Meat Shower was one of the topics that caught the membership’s attention, particularly after Brandeis’ article in The Sanitarian was reprinted in Scientific American Supplement on July 1, 1876.
+Edwards knew Brandeis from the New York Microscopical Society and asked him to share samples of the materials on which he based his opinions so he could independently verify his conclusions.
+Brandeis gave Edwards all of the meat he had.
+Edwards, having read the published conclusions about the Kentucky Meat Shower by Alexander Hamilton and W. J. S. Arnold, wrote to Hamilton asking to be sent pieces of what they used for their work.

-Edwards was determined to provide a definitive answer as to what fell on Crouch’s farm on May 3 of that year by reconfirming the findings of all who published opinions.
-He next visited John Phin, the American Journal of Microscopy editor, and examined the prepared microscope slides of Kentucky Meat Shower specimens he possessed.
-W. H. Walmsley made one slide, Secretary of the Philadelphia Microscopic Society, Philadelphia, PA, and the other was from A. T. Parker of Lexington, KY.
-The mounted slides were determined to be holding striated muscle.
+Edwards was determined to provide a definitive answer as to what fell on Crouch’s farm on May 3 of that year.
+He next visited John Phin, editor of the American Journal of Microscopy, to examine the prepared microscope slides of Kentucky Meat Shower for the prepared slides he believed to have in his possession.
+One slide was prepared by W. H. Walmsley, Secretary of the Philadelphia Microscopic Society, Philadelphia, PA, and the other by A. T. Parker of Lexington, KY.
+Edwards confirmed that both slides contained striated muscle.

-Edwards corresponded with A. T. Parker, in Kentucky, for additional specimens.
-Parker mailed to Edwards materials Capt J. M. Bent had given him.
-Edwards noted that some were in their natural state (I assumed dried), and others were in preservatives (undefined).
+Moving down the list of those who corresponded, having possession of meat shower specimens, Edwards solicited A. T. Parker, in Kentucky, for the specimens he held.
+Parker mailed the material to Edwards, Capt.
+J. M. Bent had given him.
+Edwards noted that some of what he received was in a natural state (most likely dried), while others were preserved (undefined).
 After preparation and microscopic examination, these tissues were identified as cartilage, striated muscle, and connective tissue.

-Arthur Meade Edwards became the senior reacher nailing down the identity of what stuff was salted from the heavens onto the heads of Rebecca Crouch and her grandchild.
-His careful recording of where each specimen came from provided much data needed to create the chain of custody flowchart included in this work.
-Additionally, Edwards embedded the samples he acquired in Canada balsam on microscope slides – a preservation technique as eternal as if they were trapped in amber.
-Edwards published the results of his microscopic analysis, including parts of the samples’ chain of custody, in the July 22 issue of Scientific American Supplement.
-Edwards’ work left little room for doubt that animal flesh was what fell from the sky upon Rebecca and her grandson Allen on the third of March in 1876.
+Arthur Mead Edwards’s self-created role would be described today as that of a senior researcher.
+He nailed down the identity of the stuff that rained down from the heavens onto the heads of Rebecca Crouch, and her grandchild was meat!
+His careful recording of the origin of each specimen provided the data needed to create the chain-of-custody flowchart included in this work.
+Additionally, Edwards embedded the samples he acquired in Canada balsam on microscope slides – a preservation technique as eternal as if trapped in amber.
+Edwards published the results of his microscopic analysis in the July 22 issue of Scientific American Supplement.
+Edwards’s work leaves little room for doubt that animal flesh fell from the sky upon Rebecca and her grandson Allen on March 3, 1876.

 What if it was all a hoax?

-“Could this be a hoax?” is a question expectedly broached early during interviews by the Louisville Courier-Journal reporter first on the scene of the Kentucky Meat Shower.
-A community member, claiming to know the Crouch family well, fed a rumor to the reporter that Rebecca Crouch wanted to sell the farm and move to Illinois, but her husband wanted to stay put.
-The interviewee then speculated that Rebecca flung pieces of meat about the property intending to frighten her husband into changing his mind about leaving the farm.
-The paper ran the neighbor’s suspicion in the story they printed.
+“Could this be a hoax?” is a question expectedly broached early during interviews by the Louisville Courier-Journal reporter, first on the scene of the Kentucky Meat Shower.
+A community member, claiming to know the Crouch family well, fed the reporter a rumor that Rebecca Crouch wanted to sell the farm and move to Illinois, while her husband wanted to stay put.
+The interviewee then speculated that Rebecca flung pieces of meat about the property, intending to frighten her husband into changing his mind about leaving the farm.
+The paper included the neighbor’s suspicion in the story they printed.

-When the New York Herald interviewed Mrs. Crouch the next week, the reporter asked if there was any truth to the rumor published by the Courior-Journal.
-Rebecca replied that she did want to sell the farm but was not alone in having that wish.
+When the New York Herald interviewed Mrs. Crouch the following week, the reporter asked if there was any truth to the neighbor’s rumor published by the Courier-Journal.
+Rebecca replied that she did want to sell the farm, but was not alone in having that wish.
 She assured the reporter that her husband fully agreed about wanting to sell, retire, and leave Kentucky.
-The year before the meat shower had been rough for the farmers living in that area of Kentucky.
+The year before the Meat Shower happened was a bad one for the farmers living in that area of Kentucky.
 Bath County suffered significant crop failures.
 Many farming families in the area had to accept food donations to make it through the winter.
-(Courier-Journal March 26, 1876)
+(Courier-Journal, March 26, 1876)

 Two Other Unexplained Meat Showers During the 1800s